 When it comes to gender, psychiatric illnesses sometimes do discriminate.
 Depression, post-traumatic stress disorder, and eating and anxiety disorders are more common in women than in men.
 And while substance use disorders affect more males than females, women progress more quickly from use to dependence.

-McLean’s Center of Excellence in Women’s Mental Health is in the vanguard of the movement to understand the role gender plays in psychiatric illnesses and to develop the most effective treatments based on that knowledge.
-A generous gift from The Kathleen and Ronald J. Jackson Foundation enabled the center to establish a unique post-doctoral clinical fellowship in women’s mental health.
+McLean’s Division of Women’s Mental Health is in the vanguard of the movement to understand the role gender plays in psychiatric illnesses and to develop the most effective treatments based on that knowledge.
+A generous gift from The Kathleen and Ronald J. Jackson Foundation enabled the division to establish a unique post-doctoral clinical fellowship in women’s mental health.
 The inaugural fellow, Anne Blythe Rose, MD, MPH, recently completed her fellowship training.

-In addition to rotations at Gunderson Residence, the Klarman Eating Disorders Center, the 3East program for adolescent girls, the inpatient trauma and dissociative disorders unit, and the Hill Center for Women, Dr. Rose also rotated through Brigham and Women’s Hospital’s Fish Center for Women’s Health, treating women’s behavioral health needs during pregnancy and postpartum periods.
+In addition to rotations at Gunderson Residence, the Klarman Eating Disorders Center, the 3East program for adolescent girls, the inpatient trauma and dissociative disorders unit, and the Hill Center, Dr. Rose also rotated through Brigham and Women’s Hospital’s Fish Center for Women’s Health, treating women’s behavioral health needs during pregnancy and postpartum periods.

 It has been a fascinating 12 months of learning, said Dr. Rose, who worked with female patients with a wide range of diagnoses in every type of setting—from inpatient to residential to outpatient.
 In addition to medication management, she also ran groups, conducted research, and worked with families—teaching them about their loved ones’ illnesses and helping them navigate the challenges of supporting their family members.